NuGet/Home/designs/VisualStudio-PartialRestoreOptimization.md

 DependencyGraphSpec represents many project inputs.
 Additionally it also contains a list of projects that are being restored.
 For example the DependencyGraphSpec for project A with dependencies to projects B and C, will contain the PackageSpecs for A, B, C & A as a restore target.

-Reiterating from above, the 3 relevant inputs to restore are:

-* Project inputs
-* Project level restore outputs like assets file, msbuild files & the lock file.
-* The needed packages on disk/packages folder.

-In the below, we tackle each one individually and examine whether they can be tackled together.

 #### Project inputs

 When the solution restore in VS runs, the check is done for every project individually.

 Prior to any project restore being run, in Visual Studio (and really in all products), we generate a complete DependencyGraphSec.
 See [SolutionRestoreJob](https://github.com/NuGet/NuGet.Client/blob/788bc01a1b063a37841cdd6d035feb320e90e475/src/NuGet.Clients/NuGet.SolutionRestoreManager/SolutionRestoreJob.cs#L329) in VS. See [RestoreTask](https://github.com/NuGet/NuGet.Client/blob/788bc01a1b063a37841cdd6d035feb320e90e475/src/NuGet.Core/NuGet.Build.Tasks/RestoreTask.cs#L136) for MSBuild/Dotnet.exe
 Given the transitive nature of restore, the full project closure of project inputs is required.
 Today that's done by cloning the project inputs and including them in DependencyGraphSpec for the project restore.